 If your nipples are cracked, scabbed, or blistered, this is a sign that something is wrong with your baby’s latch, and you should get help from a trained lactation professional.

 2. Empty Your Breasts

 Even if your baby isn’t eating very much in the first few days, continue having them latch on and practice.
 You want to encourage as much stimulation and let-down as possible.
-Once your milk comes in, the more you empty out, and the better your breasts will feel (and the better your milk supply will be).
+Once your milk comes in, your breasts will empty more frequently, making them feel better and improving your milk supply.

 Engorgement can be a painful experience, so consider pumping between sessions if you don’t have a big eater.

-If your breasts are too hard for your baby to latch, pumping briefly before bringing baby to breast helps.
-Or consider reverse pressure softening (source).
+If your breasts are too hard for your baby to latch, it helps to pump briefly before bringing your baby to the breast.
+Or consider reverse-pressure softening (2).

 Editor's Note:Michelle Roth, BA, IBCLC